etoccalino/airbrite-api/python/getting-started/creating-an-order.md

     >>> pip install airbrite

-The Airbrite's API can be access through the Python interactive interpreter.
+Airbrite's API can be accessed through the Python interactive interpreter.
 You'll be running all the turorials in an interactive session:

     python
     >>> import airbrite